jamie-houston/jamie-houston.github.io/_posts/2025-09-10-setting-up-github-pages-blog-with-claude-code.md

 # Setting Up a GitHub Pages Blog with Claude Code

-Today I decided to set up a GitHub Pages blog, and I thought it would be interesting to document the entire process using Claude Code - Anthropic's CLI tool for development tasks.
+Today I decided to set up a GitHub Pages blog, and I thought it would be interesting to document the entire process using [Claude Code](https://claude.ai/code) - Anthropic's CLI tool for development tasks.

+## The Initial Prompt

+Here's exactly what I asked Claude Code to get this whole process started:

+> "I want to setup a github blog.
+I think I can do it from a github repo (that I'm currently in).
+If that's true, help me set it up.
+Also create the first blog post, which documents how I set it up using Claude Code"

+That single prompt kicked off the entire automated setup process you're reading about!

 ## What is GitHub Pages?

-GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website.
+[GitHub Pages](https://pages.github.com/) is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website.
 It's perfect for blogs, project documentation, and personal websites.

 ## The Setup Process